About

 The FX Terminal is a single-page dashboard designed for serious FX market monitoring.
 It was built to address a specific gap: professional-quality FX context is fragmented across institutional terminals, broker platforms, and government data portals.
 This terminal aggregates the most signal-rich publicly available data into a coherent, fast, and always-accessible interface.

-Coverage spans continuously updated FX price feeds (~5-minute delay) across all G8 major pairs, CFTC institutional positioning updated weekly, US Treasury yield curve with key spread metrics, rolling cross-asset correlations with full 252-day history, live central bank policy rates, OIS-derived forward rate expectations for each G8 central bank, an AI-generated market regime narrative updated twelve times daily, and news headlines refreshed every hour.
-The main price chart is a native LightweightCharts implementation with candlestick, line, and area modes, multi-timeframe moving averages, central bank decision markers, and volume overlay — supplemented by a real-time TradingView widget.
+Coverage spans live FX price feeds across all 28 major pairs via Finnhub WebSocket (tick-by-tick during market hours), CFTC institutional positioning updated weekly, US Treasury yield curve with key spread metrics, rolling cross-asset correlations with full 252-day history, live central bank policy rates, OIS-derived forward rate expectations for each major central bank, an AI-generated market regime narrative updated four times daily, and news headlines refreshed every hour.

 Data sources